CollaboraOnline/CollaboraOnline.github.io/content/gsoc.md

 ### List of Ideas

-This page lists the project ideas for Google Summer of Code.
-Check all [the corresponding issues on GitHub.](https://github.com/CollaboraOnline/online/issues?q=is%3Aissue+is%3Aopen+label%3A%22Easy+Project%22)

-To see the details of an idea you are interested in below, just click on it to go to the related GitHub issue.
+Check all [the corresponding issues on GitHub.](https://github.com/CollaboraOnline/online/issues?q=is%3Aissue+is%3Aopen+label%3A%22Easy+Project%22) To see the details of an idea you are interested in below, just click on it to go to the related GitHub issue.
 {{< get-easy-projects >}}
 {{< link-button to="https://github.com/CollaboraOnline/online/issues?q=is%3Aissue+is%3Aopen+label%3A%22Easy+Project%22" name="View all">}}